hwang2006/Generative-AI-with-LLMs/README.md

 ```

 ## Lab Exercises
 Now, you are ready to do Generative AI with LLMs practices on the jupyter notebook that you have launched.
+After cloing this GitHub repository, you could click on the lab
+exercises, staring with the **Lab_1_summarize_dialogue.ipynb** that covers dialogue summarization exercises with prompt engineering.

 ## Reference
 [[DeepLearning.AI Online Course] Generative AI with Large Language Models](https://www.coursera.org/learn/generative-ai-with-llms)
 [Generative AI with LLMs Practices on Perlmutter at LBNL/NERSC](https://github.com/hwang2006/Generative-AI-with-LLMs-Practices-on-Perlmutter)